cleste-pome/GMAE/README.md

 (4) GMAE Model
 The **GMAE Model** integrates all the components: it uses individual encoders and decoders for each view, while also maintaining a shared encoder for common features across all views.
 Discriminators are used for each view to guide the learning process.
 After obtaining the shared and view-specific representations, the model concatenates them and uses a classifier to make final predictions.

+More details, along with detailed comments in the code, can be found in **models.py**.

 ## 5. 💻User Guide

 All experiments were conducted using Python 3.8.15 and PyTorch 1.13.1+cu116 on a Windows PC equipped with an AMD Ryzen 9 5900HX CPU, 32GB RAM, and an Nvidia RTX 3080 GPU (16GB).